History of Syria Shriners

 The mosque represented an initial investment of half a million dollars and brought to the famous group of institutional buildings in the Schenley district a distinct new architectural touch.
 It was recognized as one of the best examples of “exotic revival architecture.”
 The 3,700 seat Syria Mosque ushered in a grand era of social and ceremonial events, and for nearly 75 years it contributed greatly to Pittsburgh’s cultural life.

-A movement began in the late 1980's to replace the aging structure with a new facility that offered greater amenities to suit the needs of its members and its special events business.
+A movement began in the late 1980's to replace the aging Syria Mosque with a new facility that offered greater amenities to suit the needs of its members and its special events business.
 The Syria Mosque went up for sale in June of 1989.
 The building was demolished August 27, 1991.

 Great effort was spent to retain some of the classic features of the former Mosque, such as the twin sphinxes which guarded the entrance and the immense chandeliers which hung in the auditorium.